 When I first completed this game, I believed the unanimous love it received was the result of Naughty Dog transplanting stereotypical award-bait tropes into their work, but upon reflecting on it for a while, I think there’s a little more to it than that.
 In 2010, esteemed film critic Roger Ebert proclaimed that video games can never be art.
 It was a very unfortunate position for him to take considering how he was part of a new wave of critics in the late sixties whose opinions would challenge the status quo of what constituted art in film.
 Among other accomplishments, in 1967, he gave a positive review to Bonnie and Clyde while his peers dismissed it for its violent content.
 His opinion stood the test of time, as the film has since been declared a turning point for the medium.
 His later assertion regarding video games was already provably unsound considering humanity’s adoption of the written word and all of the significant advancements that came with it, defying the ancient Greek philosophers who believed it would cripple one’s memory.

-Enthusiasts had to contend with people dismissing their hobby as children’s toys before, but hearing a man whose opinions carried a significant amount of weight expressing a similar belief, even if it was demonstrably wrong, nonetheless added insult to injury – especially when Braid and other titles considered to be heavy-hitting, quintessential art games at the time utterly failed to move him.
+Enthusiasts had to contend with people dismissing their hobby as children’s toys before, but hearing a man whose opinions carried a significant amount of weight expressing a similar belief, even if it was demonstrably wrong, nonetheless added insult to injury.
+It especially didn’t help when Braid and other titles considered heavy-hitting, quintessential art games at the time utterly failed to move him.
 Fans had been self-conscious about the medium they enjoyed throughout the 2000s, but this statement made them redouble their efforts.
 On the surface, The Last of Us would appear to provide the perfect solution to this conundrum because it has all of the makings of a mature, adult story, and was made in a time when the medium, by and large, lacked self-respect.
 In the end, it didn’t escape the trappings of the 2010s AAA climate.
 To clarify, I don’t believe Mr. Druckmann and the rest of Naughty Dog intentionally took advantage of the community’s insecurity, but it’s difficult to falsify the idea that it worked in their favor.

-At the end of the day, the best story-heavy games take advantage of the medium in a meaningful way to weave a narrative that couldn’t be replicated in anywhere else.
+At the end of the day, the best story-heavy games take full advantage of the medium in order to weave a narrative that couldn’t be replicated anywhere else.
 The Last of Us is a textbook example of a narrative that does not benefit from being in a game.
 When combined, the individual components of the experience form something less than the sum of its parts.
 I liken it to someone trying to assemble a puzzle using pieces from several different boxes.
 That person might end up constructing a rectangle and parts of the finished product may look good when inspecting them up-close, but when you take a step back and look at the entire picture, you get an ugly, contradictory mess.
 If the story was surgically removed from the game, its biggest issue would be fixed, but then we would be left with a zombie movie where the subtext is that humans are the real monsters.
 It wouldn’t exactly break new ground considering George Romero explored similar themes before Mr. Druckmann was even born.

 Uncharted 2 may not have been a masterpiece, but it will always rank higher in my book because of its exhilarating gameplay.
 It remains a breath of fresh air in a time when games were starting to take themselves too seriously.
 Would you rather hang on a road sign and shoot at evil mercenaries or watch a family man lose his daughter?
 Did I even have to ask?